Ellis Robson

-Ellis Robson (born 14 September 1998) is a professional rugby league footballer who plays as a or for Barrow Raiders in the Championship.
+Ellis Robson (born 14 September 1998) is a semi-professional rugby league footballer who plays as a or for the Barrow Raiders in the Championship.

 He has spent time on loan from Warrington at the Dewsbury Rams, Widnes Vikings, Rochdale Hornets, Salford Red Devils and the Bradford Bulls in the Championship.

 Career

 Warrington Wolves

 Robson made his Super League debut in round 11 of the 2020 Super League season for the Wolves against Hull FC.

 On 23 October 2020 it was announced that although Robson had previously signed with the Ottawa Aces for 2021, Ottawa agreed to waive the contract in order for Robson to remain at Warrington after being offered a two-year deal with his current club.

 Widnes Vikings (loan)

 On 22 April 2021 it was reported that he had signed for the Widnes Vikings in the RFL Championship on loan.
 Robson made his 3rd loan debut for Widnes against the Batley Bulldogs on 24 Apr 2021.